JxLib/JxLib/README.md

 ## Discussion Group

 You can follow the JxLib discussions at our [Google Group](http://groups.google.com/group/jxlib/) or subscribe to get the discussion via email.

+## Issues and Enhacements

+Please file all issues and enhancement requests on our [Lighthouse account](http://jxlib.lighthouseapp.com/projects/71243-jxlib/overview).